 Two TV ads promoted Baileys and featured an arrangement of the Dance of the Sugar Plum Fairy from the Nutcracker ballet throughout:

 a.
 The ad opened with three women arriving at a party and each receiving a glass of Baileys.
 One of the women made eye contact with a man across the room who then approached and commenced dancing with her in a ballet style.
-Another male character,
+Another male

-with the girls this Christmas appeared.
+Spend time with the girls this Christmas appeared.

 b.
 The ad was a shortened version of ad (a) and showed the same key scenes, including the confrontation between the male characters and the shot of the woman appearing to kick one of the men across the face.
 The ad also ended with the female lead

 rejoining her friends and the text Spend time with the girls this Christmas .
 Issue

 The ASA received nine complaints.

 One complainant challenged whether ad (a) was in breach of the Code, because it featured violent and aggressive behaviour in the context of an ad promoting alcohol.

 Eight complainants challenged whether ad (b) was in breach of the Code for the same reason.

 Diageo Great Britain Ltd explained that the idea behind the ads was to show the ultimate girls' night out in a modern, fantastical way and they had chosen to do so through a retelling of the classic story, and Christmas ballet, the Nutcracker.